Monday, October 28, 2024

 Back to the room for a short nap then out to dinner.

 We went to a Thai restaurant about a 15 minute walk away.
 Without a reservation they said there'd be a 20 minute wait.
 We came back 20 minutes later to get the same empty table we saw earlier.
 Anyway, it was quite good.
-Pad Kee Mao and Red Curry.
+Pad Kee Mao for me and Red Curry for Carol.
 Both spicy.
-IMHO our favorite Thai restaurant is still better.
-Have yet to find better anywhere.
+IMHO our favorite Thai restaurant (in Marathon) is still better.
+Have yet to find one better anywhere.
+We've tried a lot.

 We walked back to the Hyatt and got ready for our 8am departure tomorrow.